 But what will all this new technology mean?
 Viktor Mayer-Schönberger, the director of the Information & Innovation Policy Research Center at the National University of Singapore, hopes that advances in technology will make us more empowered, motivated and active, rather than mindless consumers of information and entertainment.
 And NYU interactive telecommunications professor Clay Shirky worries that technological threats could endanger much of the openness that we now enjoy online, perhaps turning otherwise free-information countries into mirrors of closed states like China and Turkey.

-Some predictions are downright dire.
+Some long view predictions are downright dire.
 Environmentalist Bill McKibben says that if we don't make major strides in combating global warming, it's likely we could see out-of-control rises in sea levels—particularly dangerous in island nations like the Philippines— enormous crop shortfalls, and wars over increasingly scarce freshwater resources.
 But information technology may yield some optimism for our planet, says oceanographer Sylvia Earle, who thinks that services like Google Earth have the potential to turn everyday people into ocean conservationists.

 In the financial world, things will be very different indeed, according to MIT professor Simon Johnson, who thinks many of the financial products being sold today, like over-the-counter derivatives, will be illegal—judged, accurately, by regulators to not be in the best interests of consumers and failing to meet their basic needs.
 If economic growth rates remain steady, however, it may present a challenge to regulators.

 We will live longer and remain healthier.
 Patricia Bloom, an associate professor in the geriatrics department of Mt.
 Sinai Hospital, says we may not routinely live to be 120, but it's possible that we will be able to extend wellness and shorten decline and disability for people as they age.
 AIDS research pioneer David Ho says the HIV/AIDS epidemic will still be with us, but we will know a lot more about the virus than we do today—and therapies will be much more effective.
 Meanwhile, Jay Parkinson, the co-founder of Hello Health, says the health care industry has a "huge opportunity" to change the way it communicates with patients by conceiving of individual health in relation to happiness.